-Kendrick School is supported by the Kendrick Trust, an independent charity, which makes grants to the school and to students and former students of the school.
+Kendrick School is supported by The Kendrick Foundation, an independent charity, which makes grants to the school and to students and former students of the school.

 The school has worked alongside the Science Learning Partnership and the Institute of Physics to promote science, mathematics and engineering in schools and provide teaching and learning training, support, and resources in the Berkshire region and nationally.
-During 2021/22 the Deputy Headteacher has resumed his services as an Ofsted inspector.
+During 2022/23 the Deputy Headteacher resumed his services to Ofsted as a Lead Ofsted inspector.